jarun/buku/README.md

         $ buku -i bookmarks.html
         $ buku -i bookmarks.md --markdown
-HTML exports from Firefox, Google Chrome and IE are supported.
 9. **Delete only comment** for bookmark at 15012014:

         $ buku -u 15012014 -c